dstackai/dstack/docs/docs/reference/providers/bash.md

 # bash

-The `bash` provider runs given shell commands.
+The `bash` provider runs given bash commands.

 It comes with Python and Conda pre-installed, and allows to expose ports.